BotanicalAmy/Comparing-Classifiers/README.md

 I used the sample of this data for the computational demanding vector machine classification.

 ## Variable details
+Below is a detail of each variable in the dataset.
+Each row represents a unique customer and serves as the unique identifier for each individual.

 | Variable Name |   Data type  |   Description                                            |
 |:--------------|:------------:|---------------------------------------------------------:|